-Hawaiian Mission Academyís International Studies (I.S.) program is designed to help serious students of non-English speaking backgrounds become proficient in understanding and speaking English.
+Hawaiian Mission Academyís designed to help serious students of non-English speaking backgrounds become proficient in understanding and speaking English through our supplemental classes in the high school curriculum to help them in pursuing a high school diploma and eventually admission into a U.S. college or university.

 Hawaiian Mission Academy is owned and operated by the Hawaii Conference of Seventh-day Adventists, which is a fundamentalist Christian body.
 The schoolís philosophy, curriculum, and practices are centered on Christian concepts and principles found in the Bible.